-The drug, Aduhelm is the first treatment to be approved for the treatment of Alzheimer disease at the early stage.
-The new limit if implemented will result in the drug being available for only Medicare recipients participating in the approved clinical trials, or studies by the National Institutes of Health.
+The drug, Aduhelm, is the first treatment to be approved for the treatment of Alzheimer’s disease at the early stage.
+The new limit, if implemented, will result in the drug being available for only Medicare recipients participating in the approved clinical trials, or studies by the National Institutes of Health.

-Alzheimer Disease is a neurodegenerative disorder.
+Alzheimer’s disease is a neurodegenerative disorder.
 It is characterized by impairment in cognition and behaviour.
-It is progressive from mild, to moderate to severe stages of Alzheimer’s disease.
-Furthermore, it has no treatment
+It is progressive from mild to moderate-to-severe stages of Alzheimer’s disease.
+Furthermore, it has no treatment.

 In June 2021, Aduhelm, manufactured by Biogen, was approved by the FDA amid strong objections by senior figures in FDA and clinical experts.
 The clinical trial shows safety concerns, lack of benefits and potential risks to patients.